campfireunion/docs/docs/2023.1/studio/how-tos/other/how-to-export-motion-capture-data.md

 # How to export motion capture data

-> Note: Data exports are a subscription-only feature of the desktop version of Flipside Studio.

 Here's how to export motion capture data from Flipside Studio:

 **Step 1.** Select and load the recording in the **Recordings** menu for the motion capture data you want to export.